capistrano/capistrano/docs/documentation/faq/how-can-i-access-stage-configuration-variables/index.markdown

 layout: default
 ---

-Configuration variables are access with the fetch method, like so:
+Configuration variables are accessed with the fetch method, like so:

 ```ruby
 local = fetch(:configuration_variable, _default_value_)